-- January 1, 2023; - the first day of the month following your date of employment; or - the date you first are Actively at Work in an Eligible Class.
+- January 1, 2023;

+- your first day of employment; or

+- the date you first are Actively at Work in an Eligible Class.

 You are also eligible for insurance during any Enrollment Period or as a result of a Family Status Change, provided you are Actively at Work and in an Eligible Class.